sjforeman/RadioFisher/chime2021/forecast_outputs/README.md

 Forecast Output Directory
 -------------------------

-Fisher matrices are related information will be written to this directory.
+Fisher matrices and related information will be written to this directory.